 Solid aluminum rack for high stability and support

 Super inexpensive set that delivers volume sensibility and rimshots on all bodies making the feel and dynamics really a plus for this budget.

-Of course, it doesn’t have the best drum module and the sounds aren’t the greatest.
-But if you’re starting out this kit will meet your needs.
+It doesn’t have the best drum module and the sounds aren’t the greatest.
+But if you’re starting out, this kit will meet your needs.

-They also have an interesting drum kit for beginners, the Alesis DM6 that you can check if you have a little bit more budget.
+They also have an interesting drum kit for beginners, the Alesis DM6 that you can check if you have a slightly higher budget.